Alternative · AI inside Slack (native skills + Slackbot)

 - No agent identity.
 There's no Alice or VYRA on the team; there are skills any user can invoke.
 The named-agent posture is a costly signal Slack doesn't make.

 - Accountability lives with the user who invokes the skill, not with the agent.
-Fidelic's posture: the configuration agent owns the fix on failure.
+FidelicAI's posture: the setup agent owns the fix on failure.

 Who Slack AI suits